-Lifestyle modifications have demonstrated effectiveness in lowering blood pressure (6).
-The synergistic effect of several lifestyle modifications results in greater benefits than a single modification alone.
-Baseline diagnostic/laboratory testing establishes if a co-existing underlying condition is the etiology of hypertension and evaluates if end organ damage from hypertension has already occurred.
-Landmark trials such as the Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial (ALLHAT) have repeatedly proven the efficacy of pharmacologic therapy to control blood pressure and reduce the complications of hypertension.
+Heart Attack Trial (ALLHAT) have repeatedly proven the efficacy of pharmacologic therapy to control blood pressure and reduce the complications of hypertension.
 A review of 35 studies found that the pharmacist-led interventions involved medication counseling and patient education.
 Twenty-nine of the 35 studies showed statistically significant improvement in BP levels of the intervention groups at follow-up (7).
-Follow-up intervals based on blood pressure control have been established by the 2017 ACC/AHA guideline and the United States Preventive Services Task Force (USPSTF).
+Follow-up has been established by the 2017 ACC/AHA guideline and the United States Preventive Services Task Force (USPSTF) recommendation (8).